samrocketman/blog/_posts/2015-10-30-learning-git.md

 ##### Reading documentation

-* Read documentation first and search the internet as a fallback.
+* Read the documentation first and search the Internet as a fallback.

 It's always better to read the `man` pages (i.e. manual pages) before attempting to search for it on the Internet.
 There's several reasons to read the man pages before turning to the Internet.
 Some reasons include:

 * You become more familiar with the tool documentation.
-* You read documentation which was explicitly written for the version of the tool in which you're working.
+* You read the documentation which was explicitly written for the version of the tool in which you're working.
-* Increase your own understanding of "how to fish" when you need it.
+* Increase your own understanding of self-drafted solutions which can be succinct.

-Occasionally, help you find on the Internet doesn't work for the version of Git you're working with simply because the person providing the help is using options that aren't available in your (likely older) version.
+Occasionally, help you find on the Internet doesn't work for the version of Git you're working with.
+Primarily because the person providing the help is using options that aren't available in your (likely older) version.
 Here's some examples of how to read documentation from the terminal.